 Working in accounts receivable, it is almost inevitable that you will one day run into a situation where a customer is withholding payment much longer than you find to be acceptable.
 At this point, you may be wondering if you should sue them for the unpaid invoices.
-Although this is absolutely an option once the invoice has gone unpaid long enough, it isn’t something that should be done often or in most situations.
+Although suing a customer for non-payment of services is absolutely an option once the invoice has gone unpaid long enough, it isn’t something that should be done often or in most situations.

 If you’ve seriously considered these two repercussions to suing for unpaid invoices and still feel it is the only and best options for your business, make sure you complete these tasks before taking it to court.
-They may help you to collect without taking that step and will ensure you have exhausted all options legally possible.
+They may help you to collect non-payment of invoice by examining the law and will ensure you have exhausted all options legally possible.

 If you’ve sent multiple emails or letter requesting payment, you should have also made multiple phone calls.
 Sometimes those emails may have been stuck in spam filters or never got delivered to the right place.
 In order to avoid a complete misunderstanding, give your customer a phone call to check in and see why they haven’t remit payment.